 Step 6 — Optimize Title and Meta Description (5 minutes)

-Before publishing use Frase’s title and meta description optimization suggestions.
+Before publishing use Frase’s title and meta description suggestions.
 In the document settings you’ll find recommendations for:

 - Title length and keyword placement